t-sekai/cse15l-lab-reports/lab-report-1-week-3/lab-report-1-week-3.md

 * **Connection between the Symptom and the Bug**
   * When appending the third value into the linkedlist, the program started iterating through the while loop.
 However, since the while loop never ends, the program kept on creating new n.next and never finished running.
+  * A way to fix the bug is by assinig n.next to a new Node after the loop ends finding the last node in the list.